djinn-ci/djinn/docs/admin/readme.md

 # Admin documentation overview

-Learn how to host your own installation of Djinn, how to build it from source, and how to administer the installation.
+Learn how to host your own installation of Djinn CI, how to build it from source, and how to administer the installation.

 * [Building](/admin/building)